Understanding Why is My Husband Yelling at Me

 Suggestions for Calming a Conflict and Establishing Peace:

-• Approach conflicts calmly, not during an argument, to address root issues and set new communication guidelines.
+• Approach conflicts calmly, not during an argument, to address the root issue and set new communication rules.

-• Use “I feel” statements to express feelings respectfully without blaming or accusations that escalate tension.
+• Use “I feel” statements to express feelings without blame or accusations that escalate the situation.

-• Actively listen to understand your partner’s perspective rather than formulating a response in your head.
-Paraphrase back to confirm comprehension.
+• Listen actively to your partner’s perspective rather than thinking of a response in your head.
+Paraphrase back to make sure you understand.

-• Take a 5-10 minute break from any disagreement that seems to be escalating to allow tempers to cool before continuing.
+• Take a 5-10 minute break from escalating arguments to let things cool down before continuing.

-• Express appreciation and affection daily through acts of service, quality time or compliments to help meet emotional needs and strengthen the relationship.
+• Show appreciation and affection daily through acts of service, quality time, or compliments to meet emotional needs and strengthen your relationship.

-• Seek couples counselling to work on communication patterns with an impartial facilitator, especially if yelling occurs regularly.
+• Get couples counseling to work on communication patterns with an impartial referee, especially if you yell regularly.

-• Develop individual self-care practices like exercise, meditation or journalling as an outlet for stress rather than exerting tension on each other.
+• Practice individual self-care like exercise, meditation, or journalling as an outlet for stress rather than taking it out on each other.

-• Compromise to find middle-ground solutions respecting each spouse’s priorities rather than trying to “win” arguments or have the last word.
+• Compromise to find middle-ground solutions that respect each other’s priorities rather than trying to win the argument or have the last word.

-• Validate each other’s feelings even if they disagree with behaviours to promote emotional safety and de-escalation during disputes.
+• Validate each other’s feelings even if you don’t agree with the behavior to create emotional safety and de-escalation during conflicts.

-• Discuss concerns respectfully rather than accusing or attacking character during arguments to keep discussions constructive.
+• Discuss concerns instead of accusing or attacking each other during arguments to keep the conversation constructive.

-• Seek medical help for any mental health conditions or anger management issues affecting emotional regulation and communication patterns.
+• Get medical help if you have mental health conditions or anger management issues that affect emotional regulation and communication patterns.

-• Consider relationship or individual counselling to work through unresolved issues from childhood that may influence conflict behaviours as an adult.
+• Consider relationship or individual counseling to work through unresolved childhood issues that impact adult conflict behaviors.

 Making Consistent Progress Over Time